Single-unit study

 Computer science

-CAB201 Programming Principles
+CAB201 Object-Oriented Programming and Design

 CAB210 User Experience Fundamentals

 User experience (UX) means how a person feels when interacting with digital technology, like mobile applications, web services and games.
 This unit introduces user experience methods to study people’s needs in a real-world context, and to evaluate the usability and experience with technologies.
 This unit is important to inform the design and development of technologies that meet the needs of people who are going to use them and the context within which they will be used.
-A stronger understanding of user experience will provide students with an edge in the market place for jobs such as interaction designers, usability engineers, game designers, app developers, information architects, and user experience designers.
+A stronger understanding of user experience will provide you with an edge in the market place for jobs such as interaction designers, usability engineers, game designers, app developers, information architects, and user experience designers.

 CAB222 Networks

 Building on your digital systems knowledge, you will be introduced to practical and theoretical knowledge on a wide range of modern networking topics to be able to design, implement and maintain network-based applications.
 You will participate in practical networking exercises to provide hands-on experience with network-based computing.
+You will gain proficiency in using network tools commonly used by industry professionals for traffic capture and analysis, security analysis, and troubleshooting in production networks —essential skills required for network operations in the IT industry.

 CAB230 Web Computing